lopestom/twrp_device_fih_EC211001/README.md

 Cricket Dream 5G - MT6833 - A11

 ---------------
-Status: TEST compile file to know if booting : After compiling the first file ----booted/Not booted----.
+Status: TEST compile file to know if booting : After compiling the first file - booted.

 boot-EC211001-A11-20220423-0924.img => Working
 ------------------------------------